sbuschjaeger/mdl-temporal-misalignment/README.md

 # Temporal Misalignment in Multichannel Time Series

-Research code accompanying the paper.
+Research code accompanying the paper "Diagnosing Temporal Misalignment in Multichannel Time-Series Classification with Minimum Description Length".
 The experiments impose temporal delays on one sensor group while keeping the remaining channels fixed.
 They measure the resulting classifier accuracy, compute the paper's label-free MDL alignment cost, and compare MDL correction with SyncNet.

 ## Setup